openstack/zun/specs/container-snapshot.rst

             <container-name>              Name or ID of container.
             <image-name>                  Name of snapshot.

-2. Extend docker driver to enable “docker commit” command to create a new image.
+2. Extend docker driver to enable "docker commit" command to create a new image.

 3. The new image should be accessible from other hosts.
 There are two